 Skip to Content

-The Certificate in Western Civilization is intended for students who focus a portion of their university studies on the foundations of western thought and society.
-Its emphasis is coursework focusing on languages and cultures, science, the arts, philosophy, law and government in their ancient, medieval, and modern forms.
-Click here to learn more about the Foundations of Western Civ Certificate.
+Our undergraduate certificate program is for students interested in a rigorous grounding in Western culture, reflecting on its traditions and values.
+Its emphasis is coursework focusing on languages and cultures, science, the arts, philosophy, law and government in their ancient, medieval, and modern forms

 Western Civ classes are taught by faculty from all over the University but are often taught by visiting scholars at the Center for Western Civilization, Thought & Policy, including the Conservative Thought and Policy Scholars.